lxdock/lxdock/README.rst

 There is also a Vagrantfile included for running the tests locally.

-The next release will be v0.5.0, but no release date has yet been set at this point.
+The next release will be v0.5.0, but no release date has been set at this point.

 More to come...